billbuchanan/csn09112/coursework/README.md

 Now, try this approach on the pcap file that you have captured for the coursework, and try to detect the commands that the controller sends to the bot.

+## Setting up the bot and the controller
+Run the controller first and it will wait for a connection from the bot.
+Now run the bot with the IP address of the controller.
+The bot will run for a short time, and then stop.
+Make sure that you run Wireshark to listen to the traffic between the bot and the controller.
+A sample Wireshark trace is [here](https://github.com/billbuchanan/csn09112/blob/master/coursework/cw.zip).

+Note: The bot and controller use TCP Ports 5000-5010, so please open them up on your firewall